osohq/oso/docs/content/any/getting-started/quickstart/index.md

      role = { name: action, resource: r };
  ```

-To access properties on your Python objects, you must `register` their classes with Oso.
+To refer to your Python classes in Polar, you must `register` them with Oso.

 ```python
 from oso import Oso